 Understanding GeoBlocking to Access Disney+

-Let’s say you’re physically located in the Thailand.
+Let’s say you were in my situation last year, physically located in the Thailand.
 If you wanted to watch Disney+ from within Thailand, you might try to visit their website.

 Unfortunately, you’d be met with this frustrating landing page:

 You see, for the longest time, the Disney+ service hadn’t launched in Thailand (they’ve since launched in late 2021, but I still have to use a VPN for my US-based account).

 Disney does this via a technology known as geoblocking.
 I won’t bore you with a technical explanation here.

 Instead, what you need to know is that Disney determines your location based on an address known as an “IP Address” that your computer is assigned when you get on the internet.

 This similar process is happening if you want to, say, stream Netflix in China, which Netflix blocks.
 If the IP address shows as being inside the United States, Disney allows you to stream Disney+ movies and shows.

 If this IP address is located in a country where Disney+ hasn’t yet launched…you get that fun little “Keep Me Updated” message.